In today’s post: Learn how to turn a t-shirt pattern into a maxi dress with this sewing tutorial.

-Like all maxis, it’s crazy comfortable.
-But this one has a little more class.
-It feels a bit dressier than the other maxi dresses I’ve sewn, even though it’s essentially a raglan tee shirt with a skirt attached.
+Like all maxi dresses, this one is crazy comfortable.
+But it also feels a bit dressier than the other maxi dresses I’ve sewn, even though it’s essentially a raglan tee shirt with a skirt attached.

-This tutorial is a little bit more complicated than what I usually share.
+This tutorial requires moderate swing skills and will likely be too involved for an absolute beginner.
 I mean it’s still a pretty easy sew that basically involves sewing a tee and a skirt and connecting them in the middle, so if you’ve sewn tees and skirts before, don’t be intimidated.
-But there are a few pieces and dimensions to figure out in the cutting phase, so if you haven’t sew much before, you might want to start with something simpler, like this easy tee maxi.
+But there are a few pieces and dimensions to figure out in the cutting phase, so if you haven’t sewn much before, you might want to start with something simpler, like this easy tee maxi.

 For this maxi dress you’ll need about 3.5 yards of knit fabric (I actually managed to squeeze mine out of 3 yards, using just about every bit of fabric, but I’m short).
 That’s a little more fabric than I usually use on one project, since I’m so cheap, but I really love how it turned out.
 It’s comfortable enough to wear whenever, but dressy enough to wear out.
 Worth the fabric investment in my opinion.